Length minimizing paths in the Hamiltonian diffeomorphism group: The Proof of Theorem

-The collection of such maps is denoted $\M^\circ(L,sH;p)$ (or $\M^\circ(\xx,\zz,s;p)$ or $\M^\U(L,sH;p)$, etc.).
-Because of the pointed condition $u(0,0) = p$, the dimension is reduced by $n$, the dimension of $L$.
-Again the thick and thin decomposition holds. \begin{prop}[Proposition 4.6, \cite{oh:fc96}] Fix a time-independent compatible almost complex structure $J_0$ on $P$.
+\begin{prop}[Proposition 4.1, \cite{oh:fc96} and Lemma 6, \cite{chekanov:li98}] Fix a time-independent compatible almost complex structure $J_0$ on $P$.
 There exists $s'>0$ with the property that for any $0<s<s'$ if $||J-J_0||_{C^0(P\times [0,1])}<s$ then any somewhat thin cap trajectory is thin and any (somewhat) thin cap trajectory is local. \end{prop}

-The Proposition implies that the moduli space $\M^\circ(L,sH;p)$ is isolated within $\M(L,sH;p)$.
-Passing to the cotangent bundle, the work of \cite{floer:mt88}, \cite{oh:st99} and \cite{fukaya:zl97} implies $\ls$ descends to an isomorphism on $HF^\circ_*(L,sH;\Z_2)$.
+Proposition \ref{prop:thinthick} implies that the moduli space $\Nn^\circ(L,sH;p)$ is isolated, say by the length defined above, within $\Nn(L,sH;p)$.
+Passing to the cotangent bundle, the work of \cite{floer:mt88}, \cite{oh:st99} and \cite{fukaya:zl97} implies that $\ls$ descends to an isomorphism on $HF^\circ_*(L,sH;\Z_2)$.
 (In particular A. Floer originally proved the injectivity of the cap action.)
 The next assumption on $s$ is that is it small enough to ensure